prabago/refarch-caseinc-app/README.md

 CMD node server/server.js
 ```

 * You first need to be sure the Angular UI Typescript files are compiled.
-We have developed a simple gradle file for that:
+We have developed a simple gradle file for that.
+Execute the following command to compile the UI
 ```
 ./gradlew build
 ```